 Adding a front bumper lip or a splitter to your Evo X effectively “splits” the air that you drive into.
-This reduced airflow helps in increasing traction, all while looking great.
+This reduced airflow helps to increase traction and improve acceleration, all while looking great.

 Here are some of the best looking front bumper lips and splitters for your Evo X:

-Best Evo X Mods: What To Upgrade First?
+Evo X Mods List: What To Upgrade First?

 Once you begin making performance or cosmetic upgrades to your Evo X, there’s no going back.
 The next thing you know — you’re scrolling through mod lists like this one asking “what I should upgrade next?”

-To help you out, here’s a list you can follow when upgrading to different aftermarket parts for your Evo X.
+To help you out, here’s a list you can follow when upgrading to different aftermarket parts.